trivago/triava/README.md

 The triava project contains several of trivago's core libraries for Java-based projects: caching, collections, annotations, concurrency libraries and more.

 ## Building:
-triava has no dependencies apart from Java 7.
+triava requires Java 7 and depends on the JSR107 API javax.cache:cache-api:1.0.0.
+Dependencies are resolved by Maven.
 The following will build everything, including Javadoc and a source jar:

 `mvn package`